canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ### Icon and desktop file

-The last bit of packaging we need is an icon and a `<app>.desktop` file so that desktop environments recognize our app as such.
+The last bit of packaging we need is an icon and an `<app>.desktop` file so that desktop environments recognise our app as such.
 The icon and the desktop file will be picked up by snapcraft and handled accordingly by putting them in a `snap/gui/` directory.

 Create this directory by running, from the root of our project: